 … to keep a mileage log.

 You can deduct 53.5 cents per mile driven for business purposes in 2017, provided you maintain a mileage log.
 Sure you can go back to your calendar at year’s end and figure out where you went each business day, but filling out a log as you go will save you time and sanity.
 Consider using a smartphone app such as Milog or Mileage Log+.

 … to follow the rules.

 Accountants have seen it all.
-But may tell me they are shocked to have clients neglect to claim their required IRA distributions at age 70 1/2, leaving them subject to a 50% penalty.
+But many tell me they are shocked to have clients neglect to claim their required IRA distributions at age 70 1/2, leaving them subject to a 50% penalty.
 So if you don’t draw that $3,000, Uncle Sam now gets $1,500, ouch!
 Be sure to check with your broker, bank or credit union and have them remind you to take any required distributions.

 Similarly don’t pull money out of your retirement plan before age 59 1/2.
 There’s the tale of a woman who paid for a wedding with her credit card, but to pay off the debt, drew money out of her IRA.
 Not only was she subject to a 10% penalty, but the withdrawal was taxed as ordinary income.
 It would have been smarter to take a home equity loan, which is low interest and tax deductible.

 … to seek professional advice when needed.

 A self-employed e-commerce marking consultant, could have saved herself $1,500 to $2,000 this year had she formed her business as an S-Corp instead of a LLC.
 Trying to save a few bucks, she prepared her own tax returns in 2012.
 She wasted a ton of time.
-When she met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about my business structure.
+When she met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about business structure.